Pylons/pyramid_exclog/docs/index.rst

 production applications, because the logger can be configured to log to a file, to UNIX syslog, to the Windows Event Log, or even to email.

-.. warning:: This package currently will not work with any released Pyramid;
+.. warning:: This package will only work with Pyramid 1.2a1 and better.
-   it requires the Pyramid trunk (aka "1.2dev").

 Installation
 ------------